-Use Resource #2: Analyze Theme to support students in examining the themes in Tom Sawyer.
+Use The Adventures of Tom Sawyer Analyzing Theme printable to support students in examining the themes in Tom Sawyer.
 Ask them to answer the questions on the resource as they read and discuss their responses with a partner.
 When they have finished the book, ask them to state the theme of the book in one or two sentences.
 Guide a discussion about theme with the group, encouraging students to offer their answers and their evidence from the book.

 After You Read

 Lead students in a discussion of these focus story elements.